maryvilledev/cnvm/README.md

 ##Google Compute Engine

 You need to create a project and give it access to the Google Compute API and your client email address.
 You will setup a service account that has compute access API - thats the GC_CLIENT_EMAIL that you enter below.
 When setting up the API access you will create a client KEY to identify you - and that file is what you reference below as GC_KEY_LOCATION.
+You need to have a firewall rules set on the project's default network that allow 22/tcp and 6783/tcp and 6783/udp from the world.

 You will need the following environment variables set: